victorhph8/zTSkut/README.md

 ## License

-A license should be included before public release.
-MIT is a suitable option if the goal is to make the web app broadly reusable.
+License information will be added before public release.

 ---